 Risk Analysis

-The following table outlines the key risks associated with Exelon Corporation (EXC) and Centrus Energy Corp.
+The table below outlines the key risks associated with Exelon Corporation (EXC) and Centrus Energy Corp.
 (LEU).

 Which one to choose?